whilb/MineSQLAPI/README.md

 MineSQLAPI
 ==========

-API for making the integration of MySQL into Bukkit plugins quick and easy
+API for making the integration of MySQL into Bukkit plugins quick and easy.
+If you find a bug or have an improvement, I'd love to hear.

 Features
 ========